top of page

 JAMES WAGENVOORD – Editorial Business Manager for Life and assistant to the Executive Editor.
 In 1963, he was handed ready-made visual materials of Lee Harvey Oswald by a Federal Agent on assassination weekend.
 (Final interview)

 ADAM WALINSKY – Robert F. Kennedy's aide and speechwriter, wrote the famous “GNP speech” for RFK, which asked if GNP was an adequate measure of freedom, health, and happiness.
+(Final Interview)

 CYRIL WECHT – World renowned coroner who reviewed JFK autopsy materials and advised on the RFK autopsy, was the lone voice testifying before the HSCA that the so-called “magic bullet” could not have inflicted the seven wounds discovered on President Kennedy and Governor Connolly.
+(Deceased)

 MONIKA WIESAK – Author of the book America’s Last President: What the World Lost When it Lost John F. Kennedy.